Trackers and real-time Reports¶

 Adding a renderer¶

 You can add as many renderers you want in any tracker report.
-Renderer are ordered in tabs.
-Adding a renderer is easy: simply select the [+] tab on the right of the renderer tabs (see A Tracker browsing screen).
+Renderers are ordered in tabs.
+Adding a renderer is easy: click on “Save” or “Save as”.
 Select the kind of renderer you want to add (either table, charts or cardwall), give the renderer a name and a description, and select the submit button.

 You can select the fields of the renderer (using the Toggle columns link), reorder the fields using drag and drop, sort artifact list by fields (by clicking on the field name in the table header), browse artifact list selecting the number of displayed artifacts at once